 In January 1998, the opportunity was made possible by awarding Catherine's grant from the Sisters of Mercy.
 Through this grant, additional in-kind donations, and many individuals and families, Casa de Misericordia opened its doors on July 7, 1998.

 The mission and vision of Casa de Misericordia are to provide survivors of domestic violence, especially those who are pregnant and with children, a sheltered environment where they can access the very best services in education, legal advocacy, counseling, medical referrals, and spiritual guidance; to hold the batterers accountable for their actions; and to provide the community with a vital and effective mechanism for changing the way it perceives and responds to the needs of victims of domestic violence and their families.

 If you think you are a victim of domestic violence and want information, call 956-712-9591 or toll-free at 1-877-782-2722.

 Casa staff will assist you with a safety plan and answer questions regarding your situation.
 All information obtained is confidential.
 Appropriate referrals will be made to community agencies depending on your needs or the needs of other victims.

 Your safety is of utmost importance.
-Sometimes the abuse has escalated to the point where you may have to leave your home.
-Plan ahead, think of relatives, friends, etc. who can assist you.
-If it is in your best interest to leave your home, do not forget legal documents, change of clothes, money, medication, children's diapers, formula and child's favorite toy.
+Sometimes, the abuse has escalated to the point where you may have to leave your home.
+Plan, think of relatives, friends, etc., who can assist you.
+If it is in your best interest to leave your home, do not forget legal documents, change of clothes, money, medication, children's diapers, formula, and your favorite toy.